motomedialab/simple-laravel-audit/README.md

 ## Usage

-There's a multiple of ways you can use this package.
+There are multiple ways you can use this package.
 The most common way is to use the `audit` helper function.

 ### Using the global audit helper